Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-From the moment we’re born, we start learning that actions lead to consequences.
-A baby who puts a tiny toy in their mouth will have it taken away by a caregiver.
-A toddler who runs outside barefoot will quickly feel the chill on their toes.
-If a middle schooler neglects their homework, they’ll see a dip in their grades.
-These experiences teach children important lessons about how their actions connect to outcomes.
+From the moment we’re born, we begin to understand that actions lead to consequences.
+A baby who puts a toy in their mouth might have it taken away.
+A toddler who runs outside barefoot will feel the cold ground.
+A student who skips homework will likely see their grades drop.
+These everyday moments help children learn how their actions lead to real outcomes.

 Table of Contents